 The cost to buy a Presa Canario varies greatly.
 It depends on many factors such as the breeders’ location, reputation and litter size, the lineage of the puppy, breed popularity, training, socialization efforts, breed lines and much more.
 Review how much your puppies for sale sell for below.

 The current median price for all Presa Canarios sold is $1,200.00.
 You should budget anywhere from $3,500 upwards to $7,500 or even more for a Presa Canario with top breed lines and a superior pedigree.
 The average cost for all Presa Canarios sold is $1,300.

 Things to consider adopting a Presa Canario

-If you are a confident dog owner and are looking for an active, intelligent and protective dog to keep you company, then the Presa Canario temperament may suit you perfectly.
+Suppose you are a confident dog owner and are looking for an active, intelligent and protective dog to keep you accompany.
+In that case, the American Staffordshire Terrier temperament may suit you perfectly.

-If you’re seriously considering adopting this dog, you should know.
+If you’re seriously considering adopting an American Staffordshire terrier, you should know all this.

-- Before you adopt a Presa, consider how much time your new family member will spend alone.
+- Before you adopt Presa Canario, consider how much time your new family member will spend alone.
 Remember, a puppy requires constant attention.

 - You also have the advantage of knowing that your dog is physically able to “hold it” for several hours at a stretch.

 - Ask anybody who has adopted an adult dog, then adopts an adult dog.